 Gauging the level of challenge for ICT activities can be difficult particularly as the children progress in their capabilities.
 Some children may be highly proficient when using one piece of software but inexperienced with another.

 The difference between confident users of ICT and inexperienced ones is that confident users have a greater repertoire of knowledge from which to draw.
 They will continue to try things out until eventually something happens; either the computer carries out the required task or it does not.

-How to challenge high achieving students?
+His is how to challenge high achieving students: